Skip to main content

 Major Trails And Attractions

 The rich Manchurian forests with their extraordinary biodiversity provide the primary attraction.
 Tiger tracks and occasional camera-trap images demonstrate the presence of these elusive predators.
 The Sea of Japan coastline with its rocky headlands and pristine bays offers dramatic scenery.
-Island colonies of seabirds are visible from the coast.
-The diversity of forest types within a compact area creates varied hiking experiences.
+The reserve holds the largest stand of yew trees in the Russian Far East.
+[1] The diversity of forest types within a compact area creates varied hiking experiences.

 Visitor Facilities And Travel